gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 ### 1. Thread management parameters

-`LogicalProcessorNumber` (`--lp`) and `TargetSocket` (`--ss`) parameters are used to management thread affinity on Windows and Ubuntu OS.
+`LogicalProcessors` (`--lp`) and `TargetSocket` (`--ss`) parameters are used to management thread affinity on Windows and Ubuntu OS.
 These are some examples how you use them together.

-If `LogicalProcessorNumber` and `TargetSocket` are not set, threads are managed by OS thread scheduler.
+If `LogicalProcessors` and `TargetSocket` are not set, threads are managed by OS thread scheduler.

 `SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 40`

-If only `LogicalProcessorNumber` is set, threads run on 40 logical processors.
+If only `LogicalProcessors` is set, threads run on 40 logical processors.
 Threads may run on dual sockets if 40 is larger than logical processor number of a socket.

 NOTE: On Windows, thread affinity can be set only by group on system with more than 64 logical processors.
 So, if 40 is larger than logical processor number of a single socket, threads run on all logical processors of both sockets.